-The FY24 Proposed Budget has zero new receipts budgeted as all funds were received by the end of FY22.
+The FY24 Approved Budget has zero new receipts budgeted as all funds were received by the end of FY22.
 The line-items in the Budgetary Summary section of this document, however, show FY24 revenues of \$2,961,300 in "federal grant" (a.k.a. prior year income) as a balancing mechanism to offset planned expenditures.
 The City does not anticipate any additional revenues to be received in future years.

-Budgeted for FY24 are \$2,961,300 in total expenditures, a decrease of \$3,700 or 1,139.72% from the FY22 Amended Budget.
-The reader should note that due to the City's custom of re-budgeting unspent project monies that the FY24 Budget does not represent new projects but rather a continuation of funding for the two large projects that were not completed in FY23 and two new smaller projects as listed below.
+Budgeted for FY24 are \$2,961,300 in total expenditures, an increase of \$2,315,664 or 358.66% from the FY23 Amended Budget.
+The reader should be advised the difference between the FY24 Proposed Budget analysis of ARPA expenditures and the above analysis is a result of the Finance Department amending the FY23 Budget between the publications of the two documents.
+Additionally, the reader should note that due to the City's custom of re-budgeting unspent project monies that the FY24 Budget does not represent new projects but rather a continuation of funding for the two large projects that were not completed in FY23 and two new smaller projects as listed below.